How CAD Scanning Improves Accuracy in Product Design and Engineering

 Computer-Aided Design (CAD) is the digital process of creating precise drawings and 3D models that represent a physical product or part.
 It lets engineers and designers see, simulate, and run optimizations on products before they are sent for manufacturing.
 Conventional CAD requires that the models be designed from the ground up and measured according to the specifications.

 CAD scanning goes further by capturing the geometry of real-world objects through the process of 3D scanning.
-It translates complex geometry into easy-to-use and modify 3D datasets that can be used to visualize, analyze, and aid the design process.
-This eliminates the need to guess or estimate sizes or geometry, thereby guaranteeing the accuracy of measurements and greatly facilitating ease in design.
+It translates geometries into easy-to-use and modify 3D datasets.
+These datasets are used to visualize, analyze, and aid in the design process.
+This eliminates the need to estimate sizes or geometry.

 Types of CAD Software